i18next/react-i18next-gitbook/latest/trans-component.md

 ## Important note

-While the Trans components gives you a lot of power by letting you interpolate or translate complex react elements - the truth is - in most cases you won't need it.
+While the Trans component gives you a lot of power by letting you interpolate or translate complex react elements - the truth is - in most cases you won't need it.

 **As long you have no react nodes you like to be integrated into a translated text** \(text formatting, like `strong`, `i`, ...\) **or adding some link component - you won't need it** - most can be done by using the good old `t` function.